TayloredTechnology/www.fathomable.io/docs/configuration/index.md

 exampleGroup:
 	exampleApp
 		stateful:
+			cloudNative: false
 			databaseName: ''
-			individualServices: true	# default = false
+			individualServices: false
-			noCompact: true						# default = false
-			replicas: 3
+			replica: 3
-			sharedStorage: true				# default = false
+			sharedStorage: false
-			volumes:
+			volume:
 				'avolume':
 					mountPath: '/avolume'
 					size: '10Gi'
 					storageClass: ''
 ```

+- `cloudNative`: Enables the ability to deploy stateful applications in parallel and will automatically compact number of replicas down in envionments that aren't 'HALIKE' or 'PRODLIKE' to save resources.
 - `databaseName`: standard application naming will be applied if this field is omitted.
 Its frequently used in custom templates for configuring some of the expected internals
 - `individualServices`: some applications can operate under a common service endpoint, others such as MongoDB require fixed service endpoints for each database
-- `replicas`: number of PODS that should be deployed, if the backend supports it anti-affinity rules will already be in place per Availablility Zone and Host.
+- `replica`: number of PODS that should be deployed, if the backend supports it anti-affinity rules will already be in place per Availablility Zone and Host.
-- `noCompact`: in envionments that aren't 'HALIKE' or 'PRODLIKE' **Fathomable.io** will auto-compact to save resources, typically this isn't a problem, however in Stateful dependent applications depending on their requirements they may be configured for n+1 guaranteed minimum levels.
-As such setting this flag to false will ensure `replicas` number is respected for all environment types.
-Additionally applications that tollerate `canCompact` will be created in parallel while those that cannot will execute sequentially
 - `sharedStorage`: determines if the PODS should have mount the same storage or have unique storage per pod (**warhing** multi-mount storage is unsupported by most storage drivers)
 - `storageClass`: the type of storage strategy that should be applied